LIT-Protocol/docs/docs/sdk/authentication/session-sigs/auth-methods/email-sms.md

 ```

 Request a specified pkp to sign a session signature, authenticating with an `Auth Method` for a given `PKP`
-you can use the `session.fetchPKPThroughRelayer`  method above to query pkp public keys associated with a given auth method. you can also use the `contracts-sdk` to query pkp information by Authentication Method.
+The `session.fetchPKPThroughRelayer`  method above can be used to query PKP public keys associated with a given auth method.
+You can also use the `contracts-sdk` to query PKP information by Authentication Method.

 ```javascript
 // The implementation below is wrapped by the above `provider.getSessionSigs`